-

 Judging of Nominees

-Entries are judged by panels of independent media professionals outside of CTA.
+Entries are judged by panels of independent media professionals outside of CTA and of CTA Members recommended by the CTA Communications Awards Subcommittee and approved by the CTA Board of Directors.
 Past John Swett Media Awards judges have included publishers, editors, and reporters from newspapers, journals, magazines, and wire services, as well as people in every aspect of radio and television broadcasting.
-CTA removes itself entirely from the judging process, an impartiality that has added to the growing prestige of the competition within the print and broadcast communities.
 Judges base their decisions on their own professional expertise and experience.
 Their decisions are final.

 Categories